williaml33moore/bathtub/README.md

 : This is currently the preferred forum for community conversation about Bathtub.
 It requires a free GitHub account.
 You can sign up [here](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F%3Cuser-name%3E%2F%3Crepo-name%3E%2Fdiscussions%2Findex&source=header-repo&source_repo=williaml33moore%2Fbathtub_).

 [Wiki](https://github.com/williaml33moore/bathtub/wiki)
 : For technical documentation and user guides.
-Coming soon!

-Bathtub is a new work-in-progress so everything is incomplete today, but hopefully continuously improving.
+Bathtub is a new work-in-progress so everything is incomplete today, but continuously improving.

 B.A.T.H.T.U.B.:
 - BDD